NavicoOS/ac2git/README.md

 ### How it works ###

 The conversion is split into two stages.
-The first stage retrieves the information from Accurev that is needed to construct a Git history while the second stage processes the retrieved information and constructs Git branches for your streams from it.
+The first stage retrieves the information from Accurev that is needed to construct a Git repository while the second stage processes the retrieved information and constructs Git branches for your streams from it.

 This method was developed in colaboration with [Robert Smithson](https://github.com/fatfreddie).